 - AGORA Galaxy Simulation Comparison Project (leading the AGORA effort of the Chicago-based ART team)

-(incomplete list, ordered alphabetically)
+(incomplete list, random ordering)

 We analyse the star formation rates (SFRs), colors, and dust extinctions of galaxies in massive (10^12.5-10^13.5 Msun) halos at z~2 in high-resolution, cosmological zoom-in simulations as part of the Feedback in Realistic Environments (FIRE) project.
 The simulations do not model feedback from active galactic nuclei (AGN) but reproduce well the observed relations between stellar and halo mass and between stellar mass and SFR.
 About half (a third) of the simulated massive galaxies (massive central galaxies) at z~2 have broad-band colors classifying them as 'quiescent', and the fraction of quiescent centrals is steeply decreasing towards higher redshift, in agreement with observations.
 The progenitors of z~2 quiescent central galaxies are, on average, more massive, have lower specific SFRs, and reside in more massive halos than the progenitors of similarly massive star forming centrals.
 The simulations further predict a morphological mix of galaxies that includes disk-dominated, irregular, and early-type galaxies.
 However, our simulations do not reproduce the reddest of the quiescent galaxies observed at z~2.
 We also do not find evidence for a color bimodality, but are limited by our modest sample size.
 In our simulations, the star formation activity of central galaxies of moderate mass (Mstar~10^10-10^11 Msun) is affected by a combination of two distinct physical processes.
 Outflows powered by stellar feedback result in a short-lived (<100 Myr), but almost complete, suppression of star formation activity after which many galaxies quickly recover and continue to form stars at normal rates.
 In addition, galaxies residing in slowly growing halos tend to experience a moderate reduction of their SFRs ('cosmological starvation').
 The relative importance of these processes and AGN feedback is uncertain and will be explored in future work.